-During the week of October 23 – 31, 2018, the Red Ribbon Campaign will promote the theme “Life is Your Journey, Travel Drug-Free” through a series of national and local events.
+During the week of October 23 to 31, 2020, the Red Ribbon Campaign will promote the theme “Be Happy.
+Be Brave.
+Be Drug Free.™” through a series of national and local events.

 Drug abuse continues to be one of the nation’s most pressing issues.
 According to the Centers for Disease Control and Prevention (CDC), 2017 – was among the most deadly, with more than 72,000 people dying from drug-related overdose.

 The vast majority of these deaths were opioid related, drugs like prescription painkillers, heroin and fentanyl.

 What Are the Goals for Red Ribbon Week?